How to Make a Small Room Look Bigger: 9 Simple Tricks

 A dining room with deep blue walls, white shiplap, and a dining table.
 An arch into the hallways shows artwork and a credenza.

-In the powder room makeover in our old house, the light color on the walls made the small powder room feel much bigger and brighter, especially since there was no window or natural light in the powder room.
+In the powder room makeover of our old house, the light color on the walls made the small powder room feel much bigger and brighter, especially since there was no window or natural light in the powder room.
+A tiny bathroom can get a boost from cool color and good lighting (even if there's no window to be had).

 A bathroom with a large painted rainbow and blue honeycomb-patterned floor.